COVID-19 pandemic in Lebanon: Education

 On 28 February, the Minister of Education Tarek al-Majzoub announced the closure of all educational institutions starting on 29 February until 8 March.
 The decision was seen as unnecessarily strict by some universities including the American University of Beirut, the Lebanese American University, and the Université Saint-Joseph who called for evidence-based decision-making to avoid unnecessary panic.
 After initially announcing that it would stay open in the face of the COVID-19 pandemic, and ignoring the Lebanese Ministry of Education and Higher Education's request that it shut down, in early March 2020 the university announced that it would close down.
 The universities did ultimately abide by the decision and close after discussions with the Minister of Education.
 The American University of Beirut has consequently formed an expert committee for independent advising on the pandemic.

 On 6 March, the Minister of Health Hamad Hassan declared that "Lebanon is no longer in Coronavirus containment stage" following the entry of several new cases to Lebanon coming from countries previously classified as not infected and urged the population to take preventive measures such as avoiding public venues, like resorts and theaters.
-Following this statement, the closure of schools, universities, and nurseries was extended to March 14.
+Following this statement, the closure of schools, universities, and nurseries was extended to 14 March.

 Religion

 In reaction to the pandemic, several religious institutions in Lebanon decided to act proactively changing traditional ceremony methods to limit the spread of the virus.
-Churches and mosques have been cleaned and disinfected, and practices have been adjusted.
+Churches and mosques were cleaned and disinfected, and practices adjusted.
 Within Christian communities, churches have emptied fonts of holy water, and communion is carried out by handing the Eucharist instead of placing directly in the mouth.
 Similarly, within Muslim communities, it was recommended that people use their own prayer rugs and do ritual cleaning at home.
-Instructions by both religious parties recommend greetings without hand-shaking nor kissing.
+Instructions by both religious groups recommend greetings without hand-shaking nor kissing.

 Churches and mosques were reopened on 10 May at reduced capacity.
-The number of worshipers is not allowed to exceed 30% of the total capacity, and sanitary conditions and preventive measures must be followed.
-Churches and mosques were closed since 15 March to prevent the spread of the virus.
+The number of worshippers was not allowed to exceed 30% of the total capacity, and sanitary conditions and preventive measures were to be followed.
+Churches and mosques had been closed since 15 March to prevent the spread of the virus.